Hildebrand Law, P.C. mobile logo

 It suggested several potential ways of apportioning the profits between the two but left the divorce court to determine the method.
 It sent the case back down to the divorce court to apportion the $79,000 between separate and community property.

 If you need information about what happens to an increase in the separate property during a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.